aerfio/kyma-webhook-poc/README.md

 ## TODO:
 - proper logging - done
 - securityContexts etc - done
-- istio-sidecarem ? - doesn't work, don't know why, all other webhooks we have do not have sidecar
+- istio-sidecar? - for now doesn't work, we might have to add destinationRule or sth else
 - production/eval profiles ? - still not done
 - readiness/liveness probes - done
 - prometheus metrics - provided out of the box, done